nimbix/jardoc/docs/apps_tutorial.md

 This is where parameters are needed.

 ### 5.2.
-Commands parameters
+Command parameters

-Commands parameters allows to:
+Command parameters enables you to:

 * Force specific read only values to be passed to application's entry point as arguments (CONST)
-* Allows users to tune settings to be passed to application's entry point or scripts (with mandatory or optional values)
+* Allow users to tune settings to be passed to application's entry point or scripts (with mandatory or optional values)

 Remember the Command parameter to be set for interactive gotty shell example: